nlapalu/MSTS/README.md

 ## Explore relationship between Transcript Expression level and nucleosome occupancy

-If you have RNA-Seq data and MAINE-Seq data, you could draw phasograms on genes (or other relevant feature) grouped by expression levels.
+If you have RNA-Seq data and MNase-Seq data, you could draw phasograms on genes (or other relevant feature) grouped by expression levels.
 To do so, you have to defined a list of features to which the analysis will be limited.

 If you do not have counts on your features, you can generate TPM count file from RNA-Seq mapped data (sorted and indexed bam) and annotation fil :